radar/ryanbigg.com/_posts/2025-10-05-hanami-for-rails-developers-1-models.markdown

 end
 ```

 The syntax used here is not too dissimilar to what you'd see in a Rails migration.
 Notably, we have to include the `primary_key` here, whereas in Rails it comes automatically pre-defined.
+The migration feature comes from a gem called `rom-sql`, which itself uses another gem called `sequel`.
+The migration syntax itself comes from `sequel`.
+You can [read more about Sequel migrations here](https://sequel.jeremyevans.net/rdoc/files/doc/migration_rdoc.html)

 We can run this migration with: